awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-route53-hostedzone.md

 The `CreateHostedZone` request requires the caller to have an `ec2:DescribeVpcs` permission\.

+**Note**
+When creating private hosted zones, the Amazon VPC must belong to the same partition where the hosted zone is created\.
+A partition is a group of AWS Regions\.
+Each AWS account is scoped to one partition\.
+The following are the supported partitions:
+ `aws` \- AWS Regions
+ `aws-cn` \- China Regions
+ `aws-us-gov` \- AWS GovCloud \(US\) Region
+For more information, see [Access Management](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the * AWS General Reference*\.

 ## Syntax<a name="aws-resource-route53-hostedzone-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: